 What Can We Do?

 As we’ve seen, the public sector is facing significant difficulty attracting qualified applicants in today's job market, but there are ways to improve your hiring strategies.

 - Create job postings highlighting the aspects that appeal to applicants most, like benefits, flexibility, skills development, and a sense of purpose

-- Take advantage of new tools such as online job boards, digital ads, and social media
+- Take advantage of new communication tools such as online job boards, digital ads, and social media

 - Speed up the hiring and onboarding process with simplified, online applications, virtual interviews, and proactive communication

 - Utilize technology to level the playing field with the private sector

 "More engaging job postings, faster turnaround time in contacting candidates, investing more time in onboarding and the new hire journey..." - Maine respondent